 Real Art Ways presents a solo exhibition of new work by 2020 Real Art Award recipient Anne Wu.

-A railing grows from the ground, emerging upward before an abrupt end.
+In A Dream Walking, five vibrantly hued sculptures reference familiar architectural forms that evoke both a sense of place and no place at all.
+A railing grows from the ground, emerging upward before reaching an abrupt end.
 A door opens, or closes, to nowhere in particular.
-A balcony hovers, the center of its base missing.
-A banister descends, edging towards the floor.
-A window cover clings to the wall, its beams extending beyond its frame.
-In A Dream Walking, five vibrantly hued sculptures reference familiar architectural forms that evoke both a sense of place and no place at all.
-Stripped of specific characteristics, the structures become framing devices for objects of ornamentation, such as plastic packing rope, incense sticks, garden wire, and cast items.
-Tied, placed, or held by tension, these elements create patterns and motifs against the skeletal structures that suggest themes of growth, ascension, and time.
-Together, the sculptures signal viewers to walk under, toward, alongside, and around, providing a set of directions that eventually disappears, as if trailing off mid-sentence.
-While holding tightly onto the walls and floors of the existing space, the works simultaneously point elsewhere as they imagine a dimension beyond the purely visible and physically tangible.
+Stripped of specific characteristics, the forms become framing devices for ornamental objects such as plastic packing rope, incense sticks, garden wire, and cast items.
+Tied, placed, or held by tension, these elements create patterns against the skeletal structures that suggest themes of growth, ascension, and time.
+The sculptures signal viewers to walk under, toward, alongside, and around, providing a set of directions that eventually disappears, as if trailing off mid-sentence.
+While tethered to the existing space, the works simultaneously point elsewhere as they imagine a dimension beyond the purely visible and physically tangible.

 About The Artist: